nanashi18/ProgrammingAssignment4/README.md

-# Getting and Cleaning the Assignment
+# Getting and Cleaning Assignment

 The repository is for assignment 4 for Getting and Cleaning Data Coursera course.
 There are four files in this repository